wormholer/KAP-manual/en/analyzer/analyzer.en.md

 ### Install
 Get the package KyAnalyzer-{version}.zip from Kyligence Inc, and download the customized mondrian mondrian-kylin-{version}.jar from GitHub kylin-mondrian repository: (https://github.com/Kyligence/kylin-mondrian/blob/master/build/), if the version is updated, please use the latest jar.
-Unzip KyAnalyzer package, copy mondrian-kylin-{version}.jar into saiku-server/tomcat/webapps/saiku/WEB-INF/lib.
+Unzip KyAnalyzer package, copy mondrian-kylin-{version}.jar into server/tomcat/webapps/saiku/WEB-INF/lib.
 Edit kyanalyzer-beans.properties in WEB-INF, update KAP host and port to KAP server.
 The key *kap.host* is the IP address of KAP, and key *kap.port* is the port of KAP REST API, default port is 7070.

-Run start-saiku.sh under saiku-server to start KyAnalyzer, the default port is 8080.
+Run start-analyzer.sh under server to start KyAnalyzer, the default port is 8080.
 When the server is started, please visit http://{hostname}:8080.
-If you want to stop the server, please run stop-saiku.sh.
+If you want to stop the server, please run stop-analyzer.sh.

  If the server is not started normally, please check the logs under tomcat/logs for details.